bartificer/programming-by-stealth/docs/pbs84.md

 console.log(`dailySales.mon['profit'] evaluates to: ${dailySales.mon['profit']}`);
 ```

-To facilitate more human-friendly outputs, `pbs84a.html` defines a better version of the array of day abbrevations.
+To facilitate more human-friendly outputs, `pbs84a.html` defines a better version of the array of day abbreviations.
 This array stores a list of dictionaries, one for each day of the week.
 Each of those dictionaries defines two keys, `name`, and `abbr`.
 The values for the `name` key are the human-friendly names of the days, and the values for the `abbr` key are the abbreviations:

 ```JavaScript
 const days = [